568

 • 1

 \$\begingroup\$ I think this is too big a task to work well for an underhanded contest.
-The programs will be way too large for anyone to actually read the source and try to find what's underhanded about it. \$\endgroup\$ Nov 11, 2014 at 8:32
+The programs will be way too large for anyone to actually read the source and try to find what's underhanded about it. \$\endgroup\$ Commented Nov 11, 2014 at 8:32

 • \$\begingroup\$ Thats what I was also afraid of.
-I will either take it as lesson to progress on my programming skill, or abandon the idea completly \$\endgroup\$ Nov 11, 2014 at 8:38
+I will either take it as lesson to progress on my programming skill, or abandon the idea completly \$\endgroup\$ Commented Nov 11, 2014 at 8:38

 -2